MileHacker Logo

 Vegetarian & Vegan Options

-• Vegetarian: Finding vegetarian options is fairly easy in Turkey.
-The food features many vegetable dishes (zeytinyağlılar), salads, lentil soups (mercimek çorbası), and a wide variety of mezes.
-Specify "etsiz" (meatless) or "vejetaryen" when ordering.
+• Vegetarian: Finding vegetarian options is relatively easy in Turkey.
+The cuisine has many vegetable dishes (zeytinyağlılar), salads, lentil soups (mercimek çorbası), and a wide variety of mezes.
+Specify "etsiz" (meatless) or "vejetaryen" when placing an order.

 • Vegan: This can be more challenging.
 Many traditional dishes use butter or yogurt.
 Clearly express your needs.
 Phrases like "süt ürünleri yok" (no dairy products) and "yumurta yok" (no eggs) are useful.
 Focus on fresh vegetables, salads, bread, and some lentil and bean dishes.